 Born in Sault Ste Marie ("The Soo" Ontario, Canada) Carl Dixon first came to prominence as a young musician featured on MTV with Canadian rock band Coney Hatch when he joined Andy Curran, Steve Shelski and Dave Ketchum for a career that was a hallmark of the 1980s Canadian rock scene.
 Coney Hatch’s 1982 debut album was produced by the legendary Kim Mitchell.
 Eight of the ten songs from Coney Hatch’s 1982 debut album were written or co-written by Carl.
-Tracks such as Hey Operator and Monkey Bars from the debut album still have audiences pumping.
+Tracks such as Hey Operator, Devil's Deck, Girl From Last Night's Dream, Fantasy and Monkey Bars still have audiences pumping.
 Their most recent album “Four”, released in 2013 (28 years after their last album), received rave reviews on both sides of the Atlantic.

 Carl Dixon showed his versatility recording and touring with April Wine and The Guess Who in the 1990’s and 2000’s.
 Carl became lead singer for Canada’s world-chart toppers The Guess Who for eight years, until his shocking car crash in Australia in April 2008 where he was hospitalised for five months.

 As a result of that horrific incident, Carl lost his gig with The Guess Who.
 Eight years in recuperation, with continuing ongoing treatment, Carl has extensive titanium bone replacements and a cleverly crafted glass eye, and post traumatic stress syndrome and literally a hole in his head.
-Thanks to the brilliant work of emergency teams at the Epworth and Alfred Hospitals in Melbourne, Australia, he's managed to keep his left leg, which took years to adjust to the graft.
-Though he appears fighting fit, Carl is often chided by family and friends for his on stage antics despite his injuries.
+Thanks to the brilliant work of emergency teams at the Epworth and Alfred Hospitals in Melbourne, Australia, he managed to keep his left leg, which took years to adjust to the graft.
 His remarkable come back from his car crash, rebuilding his personal life and business to enter the happiest and busiest phase of his life is part of Carl's corporate inspirational keynote address - see: www.carldixonspeaks.com

-Carl started playing guitar and singing in bands at 15; at 16 he started playing underage in bars with older musicians through the rest of school days.
-A chance meeting lead Carl to move to Montreal in 1979 to continue his career with a band called Firefly, which already included a guitarist/singer named Brian Hughes (Beau Geste, Brian Hughes band).
+At 16 he started playing underage in bars with older musicians through the rest of school days.
+Carl moved to Montreal in 1979 to continue his career with a band called Firefly, which already included a guitarist/singer named Brian Hughes (Beau Geste, Brian Hughes band).

 Carl is signed to Anthem Entertainment Group.

 If you'd like to know more you can read Carl's autobiography on sale now.
-Carl penned his book (by longhand!) - a four year project.
-"Strange Way to Live" published by Dundurn Press is receiving great reviews.
+Carl's book "Strange Way to Live" published by Dundurn Press remains one of their top sellers.

 CLICK HERE TO ORDER

-Carl Dixon’s powerful vocals, artistry and stage presence have put him at the forefront of the Canadian rock industry for three decades.
-As one of Canada's most respected musicians, a prolific songwriter, he’s renowned as both a solo artist and band member of groups such as Coney Hatch, The Guess Who and April Wine.
-Remarkably, after surviving a shocking car crash, Carl also tours as an inspirational speaker to corporations across Canada and the USA.
-His solo rock album UNBROKEN set for release Nov 29,2019 taking Carl back to his rock roots - to excellent media reviews pre - release.
+Carl Dixon’s powerful vocals and songs have put him at the forefront of the Canadian rock industry for three decades.
+He’s renowned as both a solo artist and band member of groups such as Coney Hatch, The Guess Who and April Wine.
+After barely surviving a shocking car crash in 2008, Carl tours as an inspirational speaker to corporations across Canada and the USA sharing his inspiring comeback story.
+His solo rock album UNBROKEN was released in Canada in early 2020.

-Throughout his early music career Carl toured with heavy metal icons such as Judas Priest, Iron Maiden, Triumph, Ted Nugent, Accept and Krokus.
-Carl also scored a staff songwriting deal with Rondor Music in New York in 1990.
-Among many songs, Carl wrote "Taste of Love" with Brett Walker for Jimi Jamison.
+Carl's early music career saw him in Coney Hatch opening for Iron Maiden and Judas Priests North American Tours - a impressive training ground for the young Canadian rockers.
+Hatch also opened for Triumph, Ted Nugent, Accept and Krokus.
+Carl scored a staff songwriting deal with Rondor Music (Universal) in New York in 1990.
+Carl wrote "Taste of Love" with Brett Walker for Jimi Jamison.
 That version was featured on an episode of "Baywatch." and in the feature film "Jersey Girl"

 CARL DIXON MUSIC: